Toronto Business Bankruptcy

 An informal proposal is ideal in more simplistic situations where the creditors are few in number and they believe that there is no better alternative than to settle.

 The debtor company usually approaches each creditor individually, explaining the circumstances and the offer of settlement.
-This could be done with the assistance of a trustee in bankruptcy to act as a facilitator between the debtor company and its creditors.
+This could be done with the assistance of a Licensed Insolvency Trustee to act as a facilitator between the debtor company and its creditors.

 If the proposal is declined by the creditors, a bankruptcy will not automatically occur.
 If the proposal is successful and the debtor company complies with the terms agreed upon, the settlement is completed and business continues.